- General safety

 - Safety committees

-Simon Fraser University has a comprehensive Radiation Safety Program (RSP) which includes Ionizing (IR) and Non-ionizing Radiation (NIR).
-The use of magnetic instrumentation falls under the NIR RSP which primary objective is to facilitate and ensure safe use of magnetic devices in research, teaching and the environment.
+Simon Fraser University has a comprehensive Radiation Safety Program.
+The use of magnetic instrumentation falls under the Radiation Safety Program, whose primary objective is to facilitate and ensure the safe use of magnetic devices in research, teaching, and the environment.

 Compliance & Oversight